President John Cech, Ph.D.

-Dr. Cech and his wife Victoria have a son, Isaiah, who is a recent graduate of Carroll College.
-Isaiah is engaged to marry Ms. Isabelle McGreevey a May 2021 Carroll nursing graduate.
+Dr. Cech and his wife Victoria have a son, Isaiah, who is a graduate of Carroll College.
+Isaiah's wife, Isabelle (McGreevey) Cech, is a 2021 Carroll nursing graduate.

 Cech commented that he believes Carroll has had a profound impact on this life.

 For the past several years, I have had the pleasure of getting to know many of the faculty, staff and Carroll community, the mission, and its Catholic identity.
 I’ve come to see firsthand that ‘Not for School, But for Life’, isn’t just some motto on a plaque.
 It’s something real and life-giving.”